Rerbun/GeoCompare/README.md

 # GeoCompare

+This project makes it easy to compare 2 different countries when you keep mixing up the 2 while playing Geoguessr.

+This project is in very very early development and uses Geohints as a data source (retrieved on the 29th of September 2022).

+To see it in action go to https://rerbun.github.io/GeoCompare/

+## How update the used data

+1. Clone this repository
-First run these curl commands to retrieve the pages you want to use
+2. Run below Curl commands to retrieve the pages you want to use

 ```bash
 curl -o pages/houses.html https://geohints.com/Houses.html